-This booklet outlines the new Cost Rental Tenant In-Situ (CRTiS) Scheme which will operate from 1st April 2023, answering questions tenants or property owners may have.
+This booklet outlines the new Cost Rental Tenant In-Situ (CRTiS) Scheme which operates from 1st April 2023, answering questions tenants or property owners may have.

-Further information may be found by contacting your local authority or the Housing Agency at tenantinsitu@housingagency.ie or by phone Monday to Friday between 9am-5pm on 1800 000 024.
+Further information may be found by contacting the Housing Agency at tenantinsitu@housingagency.ie, or by contacting your local authority.